Signal Hill, Calgary

 Signal Hill is a community in Calgary, Alberta.
 It contains the residential neighbourhoods of Sienna Hills and Signal Ridge.
 It is bounded by Sarcee Trail to the east, 17th Ave to the north, Stoney Trail to the south and 69th St to the west.

 Battalion Park is established on the southern slopes of the hill and the shopping centres at Westhills Towne Centre, Signal Hill Centre, Westmarket Square and Signature Park Plaza serve the community.
 Located in the Signal Hill Centre area is a public library called Signal Hill, which serves the surrounding community.

 The land was annexed to the City of Calgary in 1956, and Signal Hill was established in 1986.
-It is represented in the Calgary City Council by the Ward 6 councillor Jeff Davison, on a provincial level by Calgary West MLA Mike Ellis, and at federal level by Calgary Signal Hill MP Ron Liepert.
+It is represented in the Calgary City Council by the Ward 6 councillor Richard Pootmans, on a provincial level by Calgary West MLA Mike Ellis, and at federal level by Calgary Signal Hill MP David McKenzie.